klandon/rbac-demo/README.md

 *         rbac-demo            docker-desktop   george
 ```

-- lets see what access george has at this time
+- What access george has at this time?

 ```
 github/rbac-demo/.certs  master ✗ system                                                                                                                                                                                              36m ⚑ ✚ ◒